-Can the strangeness of recent history be blamed on scientists meddling with forces beyond their understanding?
+Can the strangeness of recent history be blamed on scientists meddling with forces beyond their comprehension?

 Do you remember 2012?

 People were convinced that the world was going to end — that the Mayan calendar had predicted it more than 2,000 years earlier.
-And protesters and time travelers continued to decry the cataclysmic dangers of CERN's Large Hadron Collider, where scientists were taking apart the building blocks of the universe to understand how they worked...
+Protesters and time-travelers continued to decry the cataclysmic dangers of CERN's Large Hadron Collider, where scientists were taking apart the building blocks of the universe to understand how they worked...

-And then those scientists discovered the particle they were looking for without any apparent disruption to the fabric of reality, and the year passed without the world flipping on its axis or neutrinos suddenly becoming deadly while John Cusack raced to save his children.
+But those scientists discovered the particle they were looking for without any apparent disruption to the fabric of reality.
+And so the year passed without the world flipping on its axis or neutrinos suddenly becoming deadly while John Cusack raced to save his children.

 Did you laugh, then, at the people who predicted doom?
 Did you mock them?
 And how have things been for you lately?
-Because for most of the world they have become increasingly weird, chaotic and incomprehensible — suffused with a growing sense of unreality.
+Because for most of the world they're increasingly chaotic and incomprehensible — suffused with a growing sense of unreality.

-While it's hard to point to a moment when it things started to go wrong — does it all go back to 2012? — it's easy to say when things were less weird.
+While it's hard to point to a moment when things started to go wrong — do we all revert to 2012? — it's easy to say when life was less weird.

 But the weirdness seems to be accelerating at such an incredible rate that the answer to that question changes at shorter and shorter intervals.